fixingthenet/fxnet-blobber/README.md

 ## Description

-Convert a lot of format into other format with transformations.
+Convert a lot of formats into other formats with transformations.
 E.g.
  * converting a png image into a webp image
  * converting a LibreOffice Odt file into a PDF
  * Taking Odt, replacing handlerbar placeholders and rendering to Postscript